junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 2. Older children and adults can put a little salt water into their hand and sniff it into the nose.
 This helps to loosen the mucus.The water should not be too salty.
 1/4 teaspoon of salt mixed in a cup of water is enough.
 3. Breathing hot water vapor as described on page 168 helps clear a stuffy nose.
 4. Wipe a runny or stuffy nose, but try not to blow it.
 Blowing the nose may lead to earache and sinus infections.
-5. Persons who often get earaches or sinus trouble after a cold can help prevent these problems by using decongestant nose drops with phenylephrine or ephedrine (p.
-383).
+5. Persons who often get earaches or sinus trouble after a cold can help prevent these problems by using decongestant nose drops with phenylephrine or ephedrine ([page 383](#page-383)).
 After sniffing a little salt water, put the drops in the nose like this:
 With the head sideways, put 2 or 3 drops in the lower nostril.
 Wait a couple of minutes and then do the other side.
 CAUTION: Use decongestant drops no more than 3 times a day, for no more than 3 days.
 A decongestant syrup (with phenylephrine or something similar) may also help.